 Crossmark is a privately owned SEC-registered investment adviser established in 1987, and headquartered in Houston, Texas.
 We primarily offer our services through managed account platforms maintained by unaffiliated financial intermediaries, including wrap fee programs.
 Some of these relationships involve dual contract arrangements whereby both Crossmark and the client's primary adviser have an advisory agreement with the client.
 We also provide investment advisory services directly to clients through separately managed accounts.
-And, we serve as the investment adviser to the series portfolios of Steward Funds, Inc. (the Steward Funds), each a registered investment company under the Investment Company Act of 1940 (the Investment Company Act), available to both individual and institutional investors.
+And, we serve as the investment adviser to the series portfolios of the Crossmark ETF Trust (the Crossmark ETFs) and Steward Funds, Inc. (the Steward Funds), each a registered investment company under the Investment Company Act of 1940 (the Investment Company Act), available to both individual and institutional investors.
 Crossmark is wholly owned by Crossmark Global Holdings, Inc. (Crossmark Global Holdings), which is also a privately owned company.
 Crossmark Global Holdings is a wholly owned indirect subsidiary of AGFinancial, a Missouri non-profit corporation.

-Crossmark manages the assets of each Steward Fund based on the investment goals and objectives outlined in the applicable Steward Fund's prospectus.
+Crossmark manages the assets of each Crossmark ETF and Steward Fund based on the investment goals and objectives outlined in the applicable fund's prospectus.
 Before investing in a mutual fund, you should refer to the fund's prospectus and Statement of Additional Information (SAI) for important information regarding the Fund's investment objective, risks, charges, expenses, and additional disclosures regarding the management of the fund.
-For the Steward Funds, these documents are available on-line at.
-Crossmark tailors its advisory services for a Steward Fund to such Steward Fund's overall investment program, not to the needs of any individual investor.
+For the Crossmark ETFs, these documents are available on-line at crossmarkglobaletf.com.
+For the Steward Funds, these documents are available on-line at crossmarkglobal.com/stewardfunds.
+Crossmark tailors its advisory services for each fund to the fund's overall investment program, not to the needs of any individual investor.